monsoonmaelstrom/book2/book2.md

 “I mean, they’re not exactly volunteers, but there are a couple of people on this ship who deserve it.”
 Davy says flatly.

-“True, but I’m not going to try that out until after I’ve done whatever I can do with Lisette, and I’m not doing that until *after* we’re off the ship.”
+“True, but I’m not going to try it out until after I’ve done whatever I can do with Lisette, and I’m not doing that until *after* we’re off the ship.”

 Davy shrugs.
 “I’m sure there will be other opportunities.”